-As the instructions in connection with this form refer to the first-named train, men sometimes question which is the train so meant when the order is worded as, "Engine 37 run Extra A to Z meet Extra 38 east at F Extra 36 has right over Extra 37 west R to M." To avoid this, when practicable, use "Extra 36 east has right over Extra 37 west R to M Engine 37 run extra, etc." With such exception it is not a good plan to hide a meeting point any deeper than can be avoided.
+As the instructions in connection with this form refer to the first-named train, men sometimes question which is the train so meant when the order is worded as, "Eng 37 run extra A to Z meet Extra 38 east at F Extra 36 east has right over Extra 37 west R to M." To avoid this, when practicable, use, "Extra 36 east has right over Extra 37 west R to M eng 37 run extra, etc." With such exception it is not a good plan to hide a meeting point any deeper than can be avoided.